 When Gabrielle Chanel created N°5 Parfum with perfumer Ernest Beaux in 1921, she launched a revolution in a bottle.
-It was the first of its kind — ground-breaking for Beaux’s innovative use of aldehydes, or synthetic components which add layers of complexity, making N°5 shockingly modern in an era of single-note scents.
-As the most potent symbol of the luxurious simplicity for which Chanel is renowned, N°5 has since become more than a fragrance.
-It is an olfactory heritage: an idea of femininity, a masterpiece of chic, passed on from generation to generation.
+It was the first of its kind—groundbreaking for Beaux’s innovative use of aldehydes, or synthetic components that add layers of complexity, making N°5 shockingly modern in an era of single-note scents.
+As the most potent symbol of the elegant simplicity for which CHANEL is renowned, N°5 has since become more than a fragrance.
+It is an olfactory heritage: an idea of femininity, a masterpiece of refinement, passed on from generation to generation.
 The now and forever fragrance.

-Designed in 1921 by Gabrielle Chanel herself, the simple lines and incredibly plain white label of The Classic Bottle were as surprising as the fragrance.
-The chiseled stopper, cut like a diamond, was inspired by the geometry of the Place Vendôme that Gabrielle could gaze at from the balcony of her room at the Ritz in Paris.
-Over the years, only subtle changes have been made to the original design in order to preserve its stunningly contemporary aesthetic.
+Designed in 1921 by Mademoiselle herself, the minimal lines and plain white label of The Classic Bottle were as surprising as the fragrance.
+The chiseled stopper was inspired by the geometry of Paris’s Place Vendôme, which Mademoiselle could gaze at from the balcony of her room at the Ritz.
+Over the years, only subtle changes have been made to the original design in order to preserve its stunning contemporary aesthetic.

-Since the creation of N°5, Chanel has practiced the art of baudruchage to seal bottles of parfum.
-Performed entirely by hand, the technique consists of placing a fine membrane over the neck of the bottle and holding it in place with two rows of pearl-cotton thread.
-It is then closed with a wax seal.
-From this moment, a pact of exclusiveness is sealed: the bottle can only be opened by the woman for whom it is destined.
+Since the creation of N°5, CHANEL has practiced the art of baudruchage to seal bottles of Parfum.
+Performed entirely by hand, the technique consists of placing a fine membrane over the neck of the bottle and holding it in place with 2 rows of pearl-cotton thread.
+It is then closed with a black wax stamp.
+From this moment, a pact of exclusiveness is assured: The bottle can only be opened by the individual for whom it is destined.

-A bouquet of abstract flowers is how Gabrielle Chanel described N°5, a floral-aldehydic fragrance whose formula requires no less than eighty ingredients.
-At first, the scent unfolds with a stunning surge of Ylang-Ylang and Neroli (bitter orange tree blossom).
-Then, a perfect harmony of voluptuous May Rose and sensuous Jasmine from Grasse emerges, followed by a vibrant woody base of Sandalwood, Bourbon Vetiver and Vanilla.
-An ever-changing fragrance with no single dominant note, N°5 boasts the incredible power of being able to be interpreted differently based on the wearer, thus revealing each woman’s uniqueness.
+A bouquet of abstract flowers is how Mademoiselle described N°5, a floral-aldehydic fragrance whose formula requires no fewer than 80 ingredients.
+At first, the scent unfolds with a stunning surge of ylang-ylang and neroli.
+Then, a perfect harmony of voluptuous May rose and sensuous jasmine from Grasse emerges, followed by a vibrant woody base of sandalwood, bourbon vetiver and vanilla.
+Aldehydes provide an airy freshness.
+An ever-changing fragrance with no single dominant note, N°5 boasts the incredible power of being able to be interpreted differently based on the wearer, revealing their uniqueness.